2022 New England Patriots season: Week 5: vs. Detroit Lions

 For the first time in ten years, the Patriots played in their red throwback uniforms, with the popular Pat the Patriot logo occupying the center of the field.
 Bailey Zappe, who started the season third on the quarterback depth chart, was given his first start as both Mac Jones (leg) and Brian Hoyer (head) were injured.
 The Patriots dominated all phases of the game, earning a shutout win 29–0, as running back Rhamondre Stephenson carried the bulk of the Patriots offensive output, accounting for 161 rushing yards on 25 carries, and adding 2 receptions for 14 yards.
 Zappe again played efficiently, going 17-for-21 with 1 touchdown on 188 yards passing; the lone blemish on his record being an interception that wide receiver Nelson Agholor had in his hands, but lost to free safety DeShon Elliott.
 On the defensive side of the ball, fan favorite Matthew Judon had two sacks and a forced fumble in the shutout win.
+As of 2024, this is the last shutout win for the Pats.
+It's also the Patriots most recent win in the Patriot Pat uniforms.